jalhadi/jalhadi.github.io/_posts/2020-07-16-cell-refcell.md

 layout: post
 title: "Cell, RefCell, and Interior Mutability?"
 date: 2020-07-16 19:15:43 -0700
-categories: jekyll update
+categories: rust
 ---

-In my self study of Rust, I've run into concepts that are different than anything else I've used, and have had a hard time wrapping my head around.
+In my self study of Rust, I've run into concepts that are different than anything else I've seen in other languages, and have had a hard time wrapping my head around.
 The purpose and usage of `Cell` and `RefCell` is one of those concepts.
-I said to myself, "why not write a blog, it'll help you, and maybe help someone else?".
+I said to myself, "why not write a blog, it'll help you, and maybe help someone else!".
 Putting my thoughts and inquiries in writing has been helpful for me, and I hope it's just as helpful for you!

 ### Background

 To understand what these things are, we need to understand _Interior Mutability_ and how it relates to "normal" Rust.

 What's interior mutability?
 Interior mutability is different than the _Inherited Mutability_ that we are so used to (even if we didn't know the technical term).

-Normally, when you want to have a mutable variable in Rust, you would define a variable as `mut`.
-The following is what you don't want.
+Variables in Rust exhibit inherited mutability when they are defined using the `mut` keyword; this is the standard way of declaring a mutable variable.
+The following code is what you don't want, producing the error below it.

 ```rust
 fn main() {